Manifest Modular Invariance in the Near-Critical Ising Model

 As a first comparison, note that the Eisenstein series is the logarithm of the $\vartheta$ functions in the partition function, so the last term in $c_{\rm bulk}$ in eq.\ \eqref{cbulk} corresponds to $\sum Z_i {\mathcal E}'(z_i)$.

 Each term in the expansions of $F$ and $c$ here are modular forms, rather than invariants.
-So again, although \eqref{Iva} from \cite{Ivashkevich} has advantages compared to \cite {Saleur1987}, each term still needs to be checked separately, and the area $A$ of the fundamental domain changes if we change modular frame.
-In the $\mu$ expansion above, each building block is Jacobi group covariant, so the terms in the sum merely permute under S and T, and the sum at each order in $\mu$ is separately invariant.
+So again, although \eqref{Iva} from \cite{Ivashkevich} has advantages compared to \cite {Saleur1987}, each term still needs to be checked separately, and the coefficients change if we change the lattice vectors (frame for modular transformations).
+In the $\mu$ expansion above, each building block is Jacobi group covariant, so the terms in the sum merely permute under S and T, and the coefficient at each order in $\mu$ is separately invariant.

 On the other hand, for numerical purposes, representations in terms of Jacobi theta functions can be useful for their rapid convergence, compared to the massless Eisenstein double-sum series of eq.\ \eqref{classical} and appendix \ref{class}.
 However, the massive Kronecker-Eisenstein series also converge exponentially.